kr15h/ofxPiMapper/README.md

 [![Join the chat at https://gitter.im/kr15h/ofxPiMapper](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kr15h/ofxPiMapper?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Projection mapping addon for openFrameworks that runs on the Raspberry Pi.
+Projection mapping addon for openFrameworks that runs on the Raspberry Pi and the Intel Compute Stick.

 **Very important update**: Raspberry Pi camera now can be replaced with a HDMI input board that can allow you to use the `camera-example` out of the box to projection map content that comes in from VDMX or similar software on your computer.
 This one: [B101 HDMI to CSI-2 Bridge (15 pin FPC)](http://www.auvidea.eu/index.php/theme-styles/2014-12-30-22-32-06/b101)